How much data does Valorant use?

 How much data does Valorant use

 Valorant revolves around 5v5 gameplay, so it uses more internet data than other online games with fewer players.
-If you play Valorant on a limited connection like fixed wireless internet or a mobile hotspot, you may need to keep an eye on how much data you use.
+If you play Valorant on a limited connection, like fixed wireless internet or a mobile hotspot, you may need to monitor how much data you use.

 Platform File size